milvus-io/milvus-docs/site/en/guides/monitor.md

 ### Configure Prometheus in Kubernetes

-Start Pushgateway and Prometheus, and then open the monitoring option of the node configuration file **server_config.yaml** in the Kubernetes cluster and set the IP address and port number of Pushgateway.
+1. Start up Pushgateway and Prometheus.
+2. On the node to monitor in the Kubernetes cluster, set the following in **server_config.yaml**:

 ```yaml
 metric: